Jmugh/java/spring源码/spring源码深度解析/spring源码深度解析.md

         PointcutAdvisor pca = (PointcutAdvisor) advisor;
         return canApply(pca.getPointcut(), targetClass, hasIntroductions);
     } else {
-        // It doesn't have a pointcut so we assume it applies. return true;
+        //It doesn't have a pointcut so we assume it applies. return true;
     }
 }